mr-karan/website/content/posts/gitlab-runner-ecr.md

 In this case, the Docker Executor needs to be "authenticated" to AWS ECR so that it can pull `$PRIVATE_ECR_IMAGE`.

 - Pulling a private image _inside_ the job.
-For eg, if you're using DIND:
+For eg, if you're using Kaniko:

 ``` yaml
 docker-build: